IanxWaifu/AimersCustoms/archetypes/azhimaou.md

 - Level reduction as an activation cost
 - Ritual scaling based on Monster Level
 - Transitioning Ritual Monsters into Synchro and Fusion Summons
+- The Archetypes Normal Traps cannot activate in Chain to Traps/Quick-Play Spells cannot activate in Chain to Spells

 ---